Something Special is Happening Here

 Similkameen wines have characteristics and flavours that are only found in this valley.
 It’s that special combination of altitude, sunshine, moisture, wind, and our unique soil that combine to create the perfect conditions for our award-winning wines.

-The top soil here was created from deposits from the glaciers, and soils brought here from snowmelt, streams and ancient rivers and floods.
+The topsoil here was created from deposits from the glaciers and soils brought here from snowmelt, streams and ancient rivers and floods.
 The result is soil high in calcium carbonate, which gives our wines such a desirable minerality.
-It’s this unique combination in the soil that helps create complex and elegant flavour profiles in our wines.
+This unique combination in the soil helps create complex and elegant flavour profiles in our wines.

 The Similkameen is known for its winds.
 Just like the Tramontana winds of Italy and the Mistral winds in France, winds have an enormous effect on the grapes grown in these areas.
 The Similkameen winds also help keep the vineyards clean from pests and diseases.
 With the already arid conditions, the winds help reduce the moisture in the vines and soil, which reduces the need for spraying.
 In fact, more than 40% of the crops grown here are grown organically.
 The Cawston area is currently known as the “Organic Capital of Canada”.

 While our winds don’t have a name, the village of Keremeos was named ages ago by the Okanagan First Nations.
-Some say it means meeting of the winds, while other say it means creek which cuts its way through flats.
+Some say it means a meeting of the winds, while others say it means creek, which cuts its way through flats.

 Let the Sun Shine

 The Similkameen Valley and the vineyards that lie within get around 2600+ hours of sunshine a year.
 During the peak of the growing season, the vineyards can get as much as two hours more sunlight per day than famed regions such as Napa Valley in California.